RumaisaKashif/OOP-FINAL-PROJECT/README.md

 # MenTor: Menstrual Cycle Tracking Program
 The project utilizes an Object Oriented Programming approach to develop a menstrual cycle tracking program using C++.
-The program will comprise all four stages of the menstrual cycle: follicular, ovulation, luteal, and menstrual.
-The phases will be represented by derived classes of a root class (the 28-day menstrual cycle).
-The program is designed to offer recommendations for common symptoms experienced during their cycle and track the length of each phase for the monthly cycle.
+The program comprises all four stages of the menstrual cycle: follicular, ovulation, luteal, and menstrual.
+These phases are represented by derived classes of a root class, the 28-day menstrual cycle.
+The program is designed to offer recommendations for common symptoms experienced during the cycle and track the length of each phase for the monthly cycle.

 ## Contributors